NextCenturyCorporation/VirtUE-sensing/targets/win-target/README.md

 Mark Sanderson
 mark.sanderson@twosixlabs.com

+# Docker Issues
-# For now, Docker will not be used to containerize the Windows Sensors.
+For now, Docker will not be used to containerize the Windows Sensors.
 This product is still fairly immature.
 There were a number of issues including randomvirtual network malfunction and etc that prevented Docker from being useful.

 # Building and running the Windows Dummy Sensor